Rico Nasty: 2018–2019: Nasty and Anger Management

-2020: Nightmare Vacation
+2020–2024: Nightmare Vacation and Las Ruinas

 Rico Nasty provided the original song "My Little Alien" to the soundtrack for the 2020 film Scoob! in May 2020.
 In June 2020, her single "Smack a Bitch" (2017) was certified Gold by the Recording Industry Association of America for selling over 500,000 units in the United States.
 In June 2020, Rico Nasty also released the single "Dirty" as part of the original soundtrack for the HBO television series Insecure.
-On August 7, 2020, Rico Nasty appeared alongside Colombian-American singer Kali Uchis on the song "Aquí Yo Mando", which served as the lead single from Uchis' second studio album, Sin Miedo (del Amor y Otros Demonios) (2020).
+On August 7, 2020, she appeared alongside Colombian-American singer Kali Uchis on the song "Aquí Yo Mando", which served as the lead single from Uchis' second studio album, Sin Miedo (del Amor y Otros Demonios) (2020).

 On August 13, 2020, Rico Nasty released the single "iPhone" as the lead single of her debut studio album, Nightmare Vacation.
 On the same day, she announced that she would be collaborating with makeup brand Il Makiage on a new makeup line.
 Rico Nasty made the front cover of British music magazine NME in September 2020.
-Rico Nasty released "Own It" as the second single from Nightmare Vacation on September 17.
+She released "Own It" as the second single from Nightmare Vacation on September 17.
 In October 2020 she became an ambassador for Rihanna's lingerie brand Savage X Fenty and made a cameo appearance in the Savage X Fenty Show: Vol 2.
-A few days later, Rico Nasty engaged in a social media campaign with children's TV mascot Hip Hop Harry and Atlantic Records to encourage the general public to vote in the 2020 United States presidential election.
+A few days later, she engaged in a social media campaign with children's TV mascot Hip Hop Harry and Atlantic Records to encourage the general public to vote in the 2020 United States presidential election.
 She released the song "Don't Like Me" featuring rappers Don Toliver and Gucci Mane as the third single off of Nightmare Vacation.
-In November 2020, "OHFR?" was released as the fourth single from the album, on the same day that Rico Nasty revealed the album's release date and cover art.
+In November 2020, "OHFR?" was released as the fourth single from the album, on the same day that Rico revealed the album's release date and cover art.
 She also released a visual trailer for the album in November 2020.
 Rico Nasty revealed the tracklist on December 1, before the album was officially released on December 4.
 The release of Nightmare Vacation coincided with the release of its fifth single, "STFU".
 In January 2021, Rico Nasty made her television debut when she performed "OHFR?" on The Tonight Show Starring Jimmy Fallon.